Setting up Your Environment for Chapel¶

 Optionally, the

-environment variable can be used to build position independent code suitable for shared libraries.
-This is intended for use when Calling Chapel Code from Other Languages, especially when Using Your Library in Python or when building with--dynamic
+CHPL_LIB_PICenvironment variable can be used to build position independent code suitable for shared libraries.
+This is intended for use when Calling Chapel Code from Other Languages, especially when Using Your Library in Python or when building with--dynamic.
+This setting affects the runtime build as well as programs compiled withchpl.
+Current options are:

 Value